Office: Stevenson 313C (Enter through STV 313)

 GRADING: In this course you will be graded on your performance on three one hour in class exams, a comprehensive final exam, and weekly homework assignments.
 The relative weights of these components will be

-HOMEWORK: Homework assignments will consist of four or five proofs a
+HOMEWORK: Homework assignments will consist of about five proofs a

 week.
 Assignments will be given in class and will be due each Thursday by the